-I should probably try to find that article and send it to you and include it in the show notes.
+I should probably try to find that article and send it to you.
 Hopefully, I will find it because there’s a very interesting explanation of why it is hard to get traction with a podcast and why podcasts are not as shareable as videos on Youtube or specific articles.

 Okay, that would be great if you could find that article.
-I’d love to include it in the show notes.
 Let’s keep going with this concept though.
 Let’s say this hypothetical situation, you’re a subject matter expert, you don’t have any links or have a very few links currently to your blog.
 Let’s say it’s not a podcast.
 Let’s say that you’re a dentist and you’re putting all these time, effort and expertise into your articles – your blog post.
 You are doing keyword research and figuring out what is popular and what’s not in terms of search volumes in Google.
 You’re writing articles around those topics and you’re not seeing traction because even though your articles are amazing, you don’t have the links.
 It’s more than just great content.
 You got to do something about your link authority.

 That’s true of course.
 I suggest you change the expert from dentist to at least fitness expert because I don’t even have any English vocabulary to support the topic of dentistry.